π¨ Painted Francolin β A Colorful Gem Among Game Birds

 Q1: Are Painted Francolins found in Pakistan?

 A: Yes, they are occasionally spotted in grasslands and farmland areas of Sindh and southern Punjab, though they remain uncommon.
+For a comparison, the Black Francolin is more widespread in similar habitats across the region.

 Q2: Can Painted Francolins be cared for at home?

 A: With the right conditions and ethical practices, experienced aviculturists may care for them.
 However, their specialized needs make them better suited to conservation-focused settings.
+Those interested in similar species might also explore the Swamp Francolin, which has different habitat requirements.

 Q3: How much does a Painted Francolin cost?